 I have so much gratitude for those who appreciate my process and work and feel so incredibly lucky that I get to walk out my back door and into my studio to pursue this passion.
 I want my art to transport you - physically and mentally, to a place that brings you happiness.

-Born and raised a a New Englander, Jen currently resides in the small coastal neighborhood of Black Rock in Bridgeport, Connecticut.
+Born and raised a a New Englander, Jen recently moved to Charleston, South Carolina.
 Her distinctive style can be described as bold, raw, laid back, and all about the coast.

 Contact Jen: email@example.com